nrml-co/laravel-api-keys/README.md

 Auth::setUser($user);
 ```

-And not the package will create ApiKeys for the Authorized user.
+Now the package will create ApiKeys for the authorized user.
 ``` php
 LaravelApiKeys::create(LaravelApiKeyType::PRODUCTION); // default is SANDBOX
 ```

 ## Using the your API Keys
-Change config/auth.php
+Change the guards section of config/auth.php
 ``` php
     'guards' => [
         'web' => [